phalcon-orphanage/docs/en/reference/annotations.rst

 		print_r($annotation->getArguments());
 	}

-:doc:`Phalcon\Annotations\Adapter\Memory <../api/Phalcon_Annotations_Adapter_Memory>` was used in the above example.
-This adapter only caches the annotations while the request is running, for this reason this adapter is more suitable for development.

 The annotation reading process is very fast, however, for performance reasons it is recommended to store the parsed annotations using an adapter.
-Adapters cache the processed annotations avoiding the need of parse the annotations.
+Adapters cache the processed annotations avoiding the need of parse the annotations again and again.

+:doc:`Phalcon\\Annotations\\Adapter\\Memory <../api/Phalcon_Annotations_Adapter_Memory>` was used in the above example.
+This adapter only caches the annotations while the request is running, for this reason th adapter is more suitable for development.
+There are other adapters to swap out when the application is in production stage.

 Types of Annotations
 --------------------
 Annotations may have parameters or not.
-A parameter could be a simple literal (strings, number, boolean, null), an arrays, a hashed list or other annotation:
+A parameter could be a simple literal (strings, number, boolean, null), an array, a hashed list or other annotation:

 .. code-block:: php